ejmastnak/ejmastnak.github.io/tutorials/vim-latex/vimscript.md

 " and so on...
 ```
-Prepending a short, memorable string to related functions keeps your Vimscript more organized and also makes it less likely that function names in different scripts will conflict.
-If you had `Compile` functions for multiple file types, using a short prefix, such as `TexCompile` and `JavaCompile`, avoids the problem of conflicting `Compile` functions in two separate scripts.
+Prepending a short, memorable string to related functions keeps your Vimscript more organized and also makes it less likely that function names in different scripts will conflict---if you had `Compile` functions for multiple file types, for example, using a short prefix, such as `TexCompile` and `JavaCompile`, avoids the problem of conflicting `Compile` functions in two separate scripts.

 #### Note: Another way of defining functions
 When defining Vimscript functions you can use either of the following: